Updated September 14, 2021

 1. Illness or injury

-A family member or your travel companion suffers an illness or injury, making it impossible to travel.
+A family member or your travel companion (or even you!) suffers an illness or injury, or tests positive for COVID-19, making it impossible to travel.
 Or worse yet, a loved one dies.

 3. Political climate

-The government issues an advisory against travelling to your country of destination just before you leave.
+The government issues a travel advisory for your country of destination just before you leave.

 4. Civic duty